pdbartsch/pack91orcutt/web/content/posts/current-pack-needs.md

 * [New Member Coordinator](https://meritbadge.org/wiki/index.php/Pack_Committee#New_Member_Coordinator_.28NMC.29)

 #### Other Opportunities:
-* Someone to plan [Blue & Gold Banquet](https://www.scouting.org/cubhub/what-is-a-blue-and-gold-banquet/) (Planned for February 22, 2020)
+* Someone to plan [Blue & Gold Banquet](https://www.scouting.org/cubhub/what-is-a-blue-and-gold-banquet/) (Scheduled for February 22, 2020 at St Andrew United Methodist Church)
 * Recommend ideas/ help plan a den or pack activity
 * Plan and run a 10 minute game or craft activity at a pack meeting

-If you're willing to help with any of this, please contact either Jeff or Paul.
+If you're willing to help with any of this, please contact Jeff or Paul.
 Thanks!